x300n/frontend-docker/README.md

 Test that the project is running by going to <http://localhost:5000>

-## Exercise 1.12 -> to connect to backend
+## 5.2 Connect to backend

-By default the expected path to backend is /api.
-This is where the application will send requests.
+By default the expected path to backend is /api
+This is where the application will send requests
 To manually configure api path run with `API_URL` environment value set, for example `API_URL=http://localhost:8888 npm start` or `API_URL=<url> npm build`